 - Helium + Argon – The most commonly used mixture is 75% He and 25% Ar.
 Using less helium provides a more stable arc but lower penetration.
-Adding more helium helps you maximize the available amperage of your welder and allows welding of metal thicker the machine’s rating.
+Adding more helium helps you maximize the available amperage of your welder and allows welding of metal thicker than the machine’s rating.
 Additionally, it helps in cold climates.
-For example, TIG welding pipes in Alaska with an Ar/He shielding gas helps alleviate the loss of your arc’s heat to the environment.
+For example, TIG welding pipes in Alaska with an Ar/He shielding gas helps alleviate your arc’s heat loss to the environment.
 You can use this mixture to work on all metals.

 - 95% Argon + 5% Hydrogen – Using up to 5% hydrogen (H2) with argon stabilizes the arc, improves penetration and welding speed, and cleans surface oxides.
 Use with austenitic stainless steel and nickel alloys only.

 - 98% Argon + 2% Nitrogen – Used to weld duplex, super duplex, austenitic stainless steels, and copper.

 Can You Use The Same Gas for MIG and TIG?

 You cannot use the same shielding gas for MIG and TIG welding.
 Most MIG welding applications require a 75% argon and 25% carbon dioxide mixture or a 100% CO2 shielding gas.
 However, MIG welding aluminum does require a pure argon shielding gas.
 So, if you have a 100% Ar gas bottle for MIG welding aluminum, you can also use it to TIG weld.

 If you are new to TIG welding, you may wonder why you can’t just use a 75/25 MIG gas since it has 75% argon.
 What’s the worst that can happen since the gas is 3/4 argon?